mindpixel-labs/vsc-expressionengine/README.md

 --------------

 **Note:**
-When creating template variables or partials, you can omit the .html extension as this will be automatically appended for you.
+When creating template variables or partials you can omit the `.html` extension as this will be automatically appended for you.
 You only need to provide a name that matches the allowed characters.

 --------------